-- SURS continues to allocate directly to MWDBE private market investment managers via our respective discretionary consultants in private equity (Aksia) and private credit (Meketa) and our non-discretionary consultant in real assets (Callan). - SURS staff continues to engage Aksia in identifying MWDBE private equity candidates, in which three allocations have been made during FY2023.
-Additional firms are being reviewed for potential commitments in FY 2024. - SURS staff continues to engage Meketa in identifying MWDBE private credit candidates, in which one allocation was made during FY2023.
-Additional firms are being reviewed for potential commitments in FY 2024. - SURS staff continues to engage Callan in identifying MWDBE candidates, in which three allocations have been made during FY 2023 with multiple firms being reviewed for potential commitments in FY 2024. - In FY 2023, SURS hired one diverse-owned manager, Nipun Capital, as a result of the emerging markets equity search. - In FY 2023, SURS Investment staff launched the Diverse Manager Outreach Portal to provide for diverse-owned firms with greater than 51% MWDBE to present to the SURS investment team.
-Since its launch, 60 meetings have been arranged and conducted with diverse firms, as of June 30, 2023.
+- SURS continues to allocate directly to MWDBE private market investment managers via our respective discretionary consultants in private equity (Aksia) and private credit (Meketa) and our non-discretionary consultant in real assets (Callan). - SURS staff continues to engage Aksia in identifying MWDBE private equity candidates, in which three allocations have been made during FY2024.
+Additional firms are being reviewed for potential commitments in FY 2025. - SURS staff continues to engage Meketa in identifying MWDBE private credit candidates, in which one allocation was made during FY 2024.
+Additional firms are being reviewed for potential commitments in FY 2025. - SURS staff continues to engage Callan in identifying MWDBE candidates, in which one allocation was made during FY 2024 with multiple firms being reviewed for potential commitments in FY 2025.

+In FY 2024, SURS Investment staff continued to utilize the Diverse Manager Outreach Portal to provide for diverse-owned firms with greater than 51% MWDBE to present to the SURS investment team.
+Since its launch, 140 meetings have been arranged and conducted with diverse firms, as of June 30, 2024.

 Exhibit H details the managers in the MDP along with the current level of assets under management for the System.
-As of June 30, 2023, the total assets under management in the Manager Diversity Program are approximately \$5.8 billion, an increase in market value of approximately \$0.3 billion from last year's report.
+As of June 30, 2024, the total assets under management in the Manager Diversity Program are approximately \$11.4 billion, an increase in market value of approximately \$1.2 billion from last year's report.
+SURS had not previously included the Manager of Manager programs (Bivium and Xponance) or passive assets (Rhumbline) as part of the MDP program.
+In 2024, SURS combined all MWDBE-owned assets into the MDP program.